-on the toolbar to save changes and go back to the main editing mode.
+Click Apply and return on the toolbar to save the changes and go back to the main editing mode.

-To save the intro and use it in other projects, select the intro clip and click .
-The intro will be saved with all the other items in the collection.
-You can edit the intro at any time while working on the project.
+To save the intro video and use it in other projects, select the intro clip and click .
+Your intro will be saved in the My intro videos category.
+You can edit it at any time while working on the project.